jjnunez11/scar_nlp_survival/README.md

 # Prediction of Cancer Needs Using NLP with Physician Documents

+By John-Jose Nunez

+For the UBC MSc thesis [Predicting the Psychosocial Needs of Cancer Patients using Neural Language models](https://open.library.ubc.ca/soa/cIRcle/collections/ubctheses/24/items/1.0412909)

-Fresh implementation of NLP methods to predict cancer needs using physician documents.
+Fresh implementation of NLP methods to predict cancer needs and survival using physician documents.
+Most of the data processing and selection was done in the scar_nlp_data and scar repos, also located on my Github.

 Loosely based on the hedwig NLP repo, but starting fresh due to the large changes in  PyTorch 1.9.0 and especially torchtext 0.10.0